-4. Required Reading and Personal Psalm: due Monday, December 4, 2023 (worth 15 %).
+4. Required Reading and Personal Psalm: due Tuesday, December 2, 2025 (worth 15 %).
+This assignment is related to all the learning outcomes.

 Along with the study of different topics and individual Psalms in class, the student will be required to read a number of articles/essays on specific topics related to the course, as well as sections from our textbook, the Psalms commentary by Tremper Longman III.
 Each week the student is expected to come prepared to discuss the readings due for that class/week.
-For each assigned article, the student must write down one thing that struck them about the reading (for example, something they saw in a new light) or a question it raised (in a sentence or two).
+For each assigned article, the student must write down one thing that struck them about the reading (for example, something they saw in a new light) or a question it raised.
 In each class the student needs to come prepared to share this in class.
-At the end of the semester, the student will hand in the 2-3 sentences of a new insight or a question for each article along with their completed reading log.
+At the end of the semester, the student will hand in the 3-5 sentences of a new insight and/or a question for each article along with their completed reading log.

 In addition to the articles, you are required to read the Psalms commentary by Tremper Longman III on 22 psalms.
 Of course you can read more if you want but 22 are required for this reading assignment.
 Sixteen of the psalms you need to read are specifically mentioned in the weekly reading schedule below.
 For the remaining six psalms you can choose whichever psalms you want to read.
-At the end of the semester you need to report which psalms from Longman's commentary you read and hand this in as part of your required reading assignment.
+At the end of the semester, you need to report which psalms from Longman's commentary you read and hand this in as part of your required reading assignment.
 Unlike the articles, you do not have to write down something that struck you about the reading or a question for Longman's commentary.
 You simply need to report that you read them.